Ashotovich1990/full_stack/redflix/README.md

 * The app heavily relies on React to create an engaging and interactive frontend.
 * The main components are broken down into smaller ones.
 Like GenreIndexContainer includes GenreIndexItems,  which in their turn include MovieListItems.
 ![Image description](app/assets/images/genre-index-item.png)
-*  Those Lists represent movies of the specific genre organized in a carousel style.
+*  Those lists represent movies of the specific genre organized in a carousel style.
 ![Image description](app/assets/images/carousel.png).
 * Background posters for each movie are extracted from Active Storage, passed down the props and used for styling directly from inside the React Component.
 ![Image description](app/assets/images/background-photo-style.png).

-#Pages
+# Pages
 * Landing
 ![Image description](app/assets/images/landing.png).
 * Sing up/Sing In